Integration of Our Christian Faith in the PsyD Program

 Christians posit an intrinsic and vital connection between belief and behavior.
 Throughout history Christians have disciplined themselves to grow deep in faith as they strive to live according to Christian scriptures and church traditions.
 The aspiration toward consistency in belief and behavior in living out God’s call on our lives has helped shape and maintain Christian communities.

 The George Fox University Statement of Faith provides an overview of the beliefs we share as a community, and the Community Lifestyle Statement is the translation of these beliefs into the lifestyle and behavioral convictions we aspire to maintain.
-Students applying for admission to the GDCP should be able and willing to endorse both the George Fox University Statement of Faith and Community Lifestyle Statement.
+Students applying for admission to the GDCP should be able and willing to endorse both of these statements.

 In order to foster a community of responsible freedom and mutual respect, the GDCP faculty chooses not to be highly prescriptive or investigatory regarding student faith values or lifestyle choices unless behaviors cause concern about the student’s suitability to be a professional psychologist.
 Still, faculty and students aspire to encourage one another toward spiritual transformation, personal awareness and authentic relationships.
 All members of the George Fox community are encouraged to consider the following questions as a means of self-examination, in the tradition of the historic Friends (Quakers).

 - Am I actively pursuing the highest call of God on my life even if that means giving up a personal "freedom" for the sake of others within the community?

 - As a member of the George Fox community, do I recognize my duty and responsibility to others within our Christ-centered community?

 - Am I a faithful steward of the resources that God has entrusted to me?

 - Do I discipline my mind and body to serve as instruments of God?